 What might come from allying with this unexpected pain in my life, befriending it instead of be-foeing it?

 Could my mind’s wince become my heart’s gaze?

 When I feel caught in a spiral of ‘stinking thinking’ that my dread is an elevated Oracle, Seer and Sage, can I take a deep breath and — as my friend Randall Worley likes to ask — question my answers?

 Pain is unavoidable, but suffering is uniquely borne of resistance.
 And joy can be found in flowing with the unexpected.

 I don’t say any of this to short-circuit the sting of pain, or to abandon our sense of what’s good, true, just, and beautiful.

 What vast new intelligences and compassions might we manifest as we dive hands-first into this new year?

-A version of this reflection was originally written and posted on January 6, 2019.
+Versions of this reflection was originally written and posted on January 6, 2019 and January 9, 2021.